 Workshop: (Expert in the field): Measurements in Netball and event management for the School National level competition.
 Resource personal who have sound knowledge with motor skills and demand of physical qualities.
+Pre-Requisite: Physically Active, No Injuries/Medical Condition

-SSM 12104 Movement Concepts, Skill n Soccer Analysis, Т P - Performance, and Practices in Soccer
+SSM 12104 Movement Concepts, Skill Analysis, т D 55W 12104 Performance, and Practices i n Soccer 1 1